xwmx/notes-app-cli/README.md

   --body    <body>     The new value for the note body.
   --folder  <folder>   The folder containing the note.
   --name    <name>     The new value for the note name.

+Identifiers:
+  <notes>, <account>, and <folder> can each be identified with:
+    id      The Notes.app core data id (starts with 'x-coredata://'). name    The name property.
+    number  The current sequence number.

 Description:
   Update a note.